Design and produce new media products in film, animation, interactive media, web, apps, VR, cross media and games.

 We can provide you with the skills you need to set up your own business through our Enterprise Centre.
 Our specialist business start-up unit, The Hatchery, also provides additional free support and office space, as well as business mentors with experience in your business area.

-The course integrates the award winning and unique work-based learning scheme, Venture Matrix, which develops students’ employability and enterprise skills through real life work-related projects that are accredited as part of your degree.
+The course integrates the award winning and unique work-based learning scheme, Venture Matrix.
+It develops students' employability and enterprise skills through real life work-related projects that are accredited as part of your degree.

 This course is recognised as meeting the British Kinematograph, Sound and Television Society's accreditation criteria of industrial relevance and professional practice.

 Normally GCSE English language and mathematics at grade C or grade 4 or above, plus one of the following

 • 112 UCAS points including at least 64 points from two A levels or equivalent BTEC National qualifications.
 We accept AS levels.
 We accept General Studies.

 • 96 UCAS points from three A levels or equivalent BTEC National qualifications.
 We accept General Studies.